Thalamus

 Custom Trigger Templates

 You can create reusable schedule templates in the Thalamus configuration panel of the Visual Builder.
-Templates appear in the Sequencer's trigger dropdown with a pin icon, below the built-in presets.
+Templates appear in the Sequencer's trigger dropdown, below the built-in presets.

 Enabling Thalamus